Philip Palin: Egypt and Palestine

-Palin continued in command of 29th Indian Brigade in Egypt after the evacuation of Gallipoli.
-Palin's brigade was stationed in defence of the Suez Canal, and in November 1916 he led out a column to drive off a Turkish detachment.
+Palin continued in command of the 29th Indian Brigade in Egypt after the evacuation of Gallipoli.
+He was promoted to brevet colonel in November 1915.
+His brigade was stationed in defence of the Suez Canal, and in November 1916 he led out a column to drive off a Turkish detachment.
 In February 1917 he was appointed to command the Southern Sector of the Suez Canal defences.

-On 25 June 1917 Palin was promoted to Temporary Major-General to command 75th Division, a new formation being created within the Egyptian Expeditionary Force (EEF) from British Territorial Force infantry battalions arriving as reinforcements from India.
-The War Office had changed its policy and decided to include some Indian battalions as well, and these initially came from Palin's old 29th Indian Brigade.
+On 25 June 1917 Palin was promoted to the temporary rank of major general to command the 75th Division, a new formation being created within the Egyptian Expeditionary Force (EEF) from British Territorial Force (TF) infantry battalions arriving as reinforcements from India.
+The War Office in London had changed its policy and decided to include some Indian battalions as well, and these initially came from Palin's old 29th Indian Brigade.
 A year later the 75th Division was 'Indianised' like several other nominally British divisions in the EEF, so that each brigade comprised one British and three Indian battalions, the other British battalions being sent to the Western Front.
 One of 75th Division's three field artillery brigades was composed of South Africans.

-75th Division under Palin joined XXI Corps and took part in the invasion of Palestine, beginning with the Third Battle of Gaza on 27 October 1917, leading to the capture of Gaza (6–7 November) and Junction Station (13–14 November), the advance through the Judean Hills and the Battle of Nebi Samwil (20–24 November).
-In the Spring of 1918 the division was involved in the actions at Tell 'Asur (11–12 March) and Berukin (9–11 April).
+The 75th Division under Palin joined XXI Corps and took part in the invasion of Palestine, beginning with the Third Battle of Gaza on 27 October 1917, leading to the capture of Gaza (6–7 November) and Junction Station (13–14 November), the advance through the Judean Hills and the Battle of Nebi Samwil (20–24 November).
+In the spring of 1918 the division was involved in the actions at Tell 'Asur (11–12 March) and Berukin (9–11 April).
+In June Palin's rank of major general was made substantive.

-In the summer of 1918, 75th Division joined General Allenby's final offensive (the Battles of Megiddo).
+In the summer of 1918, 75th Division joined General Sir Edmund Allenby's final offensive (the Battles of Megiddo).
 At the Battle of Sharon (19 September), 75th Division successfully assaulted Miske and the Turkish trench system around the village of Et Tire.
 For this attack Palin also had under his command 'A' Squadron (Duke of Lancaster's Own Yeomanry) and 2nd Light Armoured Motor Battery, Machine Gun Corps, which he sent up with his chief of staff to outflank the village.
 By 17.00, XXI Corps' attack had rolled up the whole Turkish right and allowed the Desert Mounted Corps to sweep forward to complete the envelopment of the Turkish army and begin the pursuit.